 The LeverLock and Performance adjustment systems on the Werner Trance and Aqua-Bound respectively are far less bulky.
 All that said, over time we got more and more used to the weight imbalance.

-At $200, this model is a cool $80 more than the Super Paddle offering, which is comparable in construction and design.
-However, we feel that if you're hell-bent on getting a three-piece model, then this is the one to go with, as its system is tighter and has less play than the cheaper Super Paddle version.
+At $200, this model is fairly pricey.
+However, we feel that if you're hell-bent on getting a three-piece model, then this is a good option, as its system secures tightly with very little play.

 This paddle is for travel-focused users.
 If you're hiking with your SUP or flying across the ocean for remote SUP adventures, this is an incredible option for travelers, offering lightweight construction and performance.